-15.27.505 Streams, lakes and ponds typing system.
+15.27.505 Water typing system.

-For purposes of this chapter, the city of Yakima hereby adopts a stream, lake and pond typing system, for those features designated as critical areas in YMC 15.27.502 as follows:
+For purposes of this chapter, the city of Yakima hereby adopts a stream, lake and pond typing system, for those features designated as critical areas in YMC 15.27.502, as follows:

-A. Type 1 streams are those waters, within their ordinary high water mark (OHWM), meeting the criteria as “shorelines of the state” and “shorelines of statewide significance” under RCW Chapter 90.58.
+A. Type 1 waters are those waters, within their ordinary high water mark (OHWM), meeting the criteria as “shorelines of the state” and “shorelines of statewide significance” under RCW Chapter 90.58.
 Waters associated with Type 1 streams as defined in RCW Chapter 90.58 are not included;

-B. Type 2 streams are those surface water features which require protection due to the nature of their contributions to the functional properties listed in YMC 15.27.504 and are considered “streams, lakes and/or ponds of local importance,” as listed in Appendix B of this title;
+B. Type 2 waters are those perennial, salmonid-bearing surface water features which require protection due to the nature of their contributions to the functional properties listed in YMC 15.27.504 and are considered “streams, lakes and/or ponds of local importance,” as listed in Appendix B of this title;

-C. Type 3 streams include all perennial streams within the city of Yakima not classified as Type 1 or 2.
+C. Type 3 waters include all perennial non-salmonid bearing surface water features within the city of Yakima not classified as Type 1 or 2.
 (See YMC 15.27.200, “perennial stream”);

-D. Type 4 streams are all intermittent streams within the city of Yakima not classified as Type 1, 2 or 3.
+D. Type 4 waters are all non-fish-bearing intermittent surface water features within the city of Yakima not classified as Type 1, 2 or 3.
 (See YMC 15.27.200, “intermittent stream”);

-E. Type 5 streams are all ephemeral streams within the city of Yakima not classified as Type 1, 2, 3 or 4.
-Type 5 streams are not regulated as streams.
+E. Type 5 waters are all ephemeral streams within the city of Yakima not classified as Type 1, 2, 3 or 4.
+Type 5 streams are not regulated as fish and wildlife habitat conservation areas.
 (See YMC 15.27.200, “ephemeral stream”); and

 F. Lakes and Ponds.